TechNexion-customization/ubuntu-tn-imx/README.md

 -----------

 1. Our Ubunut does support HW acceleration on Wayland, it means our weston, Wayland, QT5 and gstreamer-1.0 relate libraries all tweaked already, so please don't remove them and re-install same package via ap-get, it will install no HW acceleration library without tweaked from Ubuntu package management server.

+2. This Ubuntu is base on Wayland graphic protocol, so Xorg base app/librareis will be execute invalided, don't spend time to install Xorg relate programs.